The Benefits of Working With a Bridging Loan Broker

 Do I need to use a bridging loan broker?

-The answer to this question is usually no. Of course, it’s possible to look online and approach a few lenders, before moving forward with the cheapest option.
+The answer to this question is usually no. It is possible to look online and approach lenders yourself, before moving forward with the option you feel suits you best.

-Where this is risky, is that there’s a large disparity in the cost of these loans from different lenders.
+Where this becomes risky is that there’s a large disparity in the cost of these loans from different lenders.
+Making sure you’re getting the best deal can be tricky.

 Some regulated bridging loan lenders will only accept applications through a broker as they insist on the client receiving advice.
-This is to ensure that the right financial decision is made, and is there to protect the borrower.
+This is to ensure that the right financial decision is made, and is in place to protect the borrower.

 What are the advantages and disadvantages of working with a broker?